 Pilates helps all individuals at all levels of physical fitness because it promotes proper muscle balance, leading to an increase in flexibility and strength.
 Pilates’ main focus is on what Joe Pilates called the "Powerhouse:" the abs, back muscles, and rear, which provide stability for all stages of life.
 A certified Pilates instructor can put together an individual workout that suits your needs, challenges you and promotes continuous improvement.

 What are the benefits of doing Pilates?

 Pilates dramatically transforms the way your body looks, feels, and performs.
 It increases endurance, balance, strength, breathing capacity and flexibility.
 The goal of Pilates is to create a balanced body that is agile and structurally sound, with a focus on the “powerhouse” or core – the strengthening and stabilization of the spine, abdominals, and pelvis.
 Pilates exercises train several muscle groups at once, in smooth, continuous movements.
 By developing proper technique, Pilates retrains the entire body to work more efficiently, helping you to enjoy daily activities and sports with greater ease and less chance of injury.

-What if I’m injured or have an old injury?
+What if I’m injured or have a previous injury?

 Private Sessions, rather than group classes, are the best match for people with injuries or specific body needs.

 A certified Pilates instructor can put together an individual workout that suits your needs, challenges you and promotes continuous improvement.

 Again, please don't practice Pilates if you are currently injured!
 And please don't expect your Pilates teacher to heal your injury (unless s/he is a doctor or physical therapist).